barryclark/jekyll-now/_posts/2019-05-09-Final-Game-Prototyp.md

 It aims to challenge the the player by providing interesting level that needs out of the box thinking.

 You are a small roboter the is stranded on a lonely planet.
-The task you have to tackle is to leave th planet.
+The task you have to tackle is to leave the planet.

 ![Character](../images/first_character_model.png)